bakkenbaeck/iOS-handbook/BEST_PRACTICES.md

 ## View layout

 Views should be layout using Apple's Auto Layout.
-No third-party frameworks are recommeded at the moment but this is open for change.
-Just try to use the highest abstraction that's available to you, wheter this is `UIStackView` or  `NSLayoutAnchor`.
+No third-party frameworks are recommended at the moment but this is open for change.
+Just try to use the highest abstraction that's available to you, whether this is `UIStackView` or  `NSLayoutAnchor`.

-Old style layout is still an option for highly dynamic layouts such as when subclassing UICollectionViewLayout, but in general lines, first try Auto Layout.
+Old style layout is still an option for when Auto Layout is not available.

 # Swift Style Guide